ISMAIL-OYELEKE/Project-1-Static-Website-Hosting-Host-a-website-on-S3-with-Route-53-CloudFront/Portfolio/Readme.txt

 OYELEKE ISMAIL - PORTFOLIO WEBSITE DOCUMENTATION
 ========================================================================

-Hi Oyeleke!
-This file is your guide to maintaining and updating your portfolio website.
+Hi This file is your guide to maintaining and updating your portfolio website.

 --- FOLDER STRUCTURE ---